Capitalize on today’s evolving market dynamics.

 With markets in flux, now is a good time to meet with a wealth advisor.

-U.S. equity markets remain near record highs, bouncing back from earlier setbacks.
-Since early April, when the S&P 500 narrowly avoided a bear market (defined as a 20% or greater decline), investors continue to shrug off higher tariffs, new Trump administration policies, and geopolitical conflicts.
-Instead, investors appear more focused on company fundamentals and mostly stable economic data.
+U.S. equity markets softened from record highs after rebounding decisively from an early 2025 setback.
+1 Since early April, when the S&P 500 narrowly avoided a bear market (a 20% decline or worse), investors have shrugged off higher tariffs and the ongoing government shutdown.
+Instead, market participants have focused on company fundamentals and generally stable economic data, including robust consumer spending.

-President Donald Trump’s new tariff policies helped precipitate the market’s decline from February to April.
-“Fundamental factors like aggregate consumer spending and corporate earnings remain solid, allowing investors to look past potential tariff impacts – at least for now,” says Bill Merz, head of capital markets research with U.S. Bank Asset Management Group.
+President Donald Trump’s new tariff policies triggered the market’s February to April decline.
+“Stable consumer spending and improving corporate earnings enabled investors to look past potential tariff impacts over the summer,” says Bill Merz, head of capital markets research with U.S. Bank Asset Management Group.
+“However, market volatility has picked up with increased tariff rhetoric between the U.S. and China.”

-2025’s year-to-date results reflect broader industry participation.
-Unlike 2023 and 2024, when information technology and communication services stocks drove most of the S&P 500’s gains, other sectors are now among this year’s top performers.
-Year-to-date, the index’s top five performing sectors include industrials, utilities and financials, with all hitting new all-time highs in July.
+In 2025, a broader range of industries are driving year-to-date results.
+Unlike 2023 and 2024, when information technology and communication services stocks led most of the S&P 500’s gains, other sectors now rank among this year’s top performers.
+Financials reached a new all-time high in September, while industrials and utilities both set new records in October.
 1

 “Tariffs in place now address specific sectors, trade fairness issues and even geopolitical concerns,” says Rob Haworth, senior investment strategy director with U.S. Bank Asset Management Group.
 “Rising tariff rates for major trading partners, such as China, Canada, Mexico and the European Union, significantly affect U.S. import costs.”

-Along with policy uncertainty, the ultimate tariff-driven economic consequences remain an open question.
-Markets have long anticipated tariffs will drive higher inflation, though to date, Consumer Price Index (CPI) changes remain modest.
+The ultimate tariff-driven economic consequences remain unclear.
+Many investors anticipate tariffs will drive higher inflation, but Consumer Price Index (CPI) changes have been thus far modest.
 “Investors want to know when higher tariff rates will translate into higher prices,” says Tom Hainlin, national investment strategist with U.S. Bank Asset Management Group.
-“Investors should anticipate some inflation creeping into the data soon.”
+“We’ve seen modest acceleration in core goods prices, and investors should expect some additional inflation in coming months.”

 In early July, lawmakers passed comprehensive tax and spending legislation, extending 2017’s tax cuts, adding other tax breaks and raising the debt ceiling.
-Markets reacted favorably to the legislation, but significantly higher tariff prospects, potentially impacting consumers, may temper stimulative tax-cutting policies’ economic benefits.
+Markets responded favorably, and some corporate executives cited the policy change for boosting profit expectations.
+However, higher tariff prospects, potentially impacting consumers, may temper the tax-cutting policies’ economic benefits.

 President Trump has even suggested firing Fed Chair Jerome Powell, whose term as Chair ends next May, although investors don’t anticipate a change this year.
-“The President is saying what every borrower wants to hear, that we want lower interest rates,” says Hainlin.
-“At the same time, the Fed is saying they have three jobs – full employment, stable prices, and stable long-term interest rates – and they’re doing their jobs well.
+“The President is saying what every borrower wants to hear: that we want lower interest rates,” says Hainlin.
+“At the same time, the Fed continues to emphasize their three jobs – promoting full employment, ensuring stable prices, and enabling stable long-term interest rates – and that they’re doing their jobs well.
 It’s a collision of two principles.”

-Markets typically react positively to Fed rate cuts.
-However, inflation risks linked to tariffs remain a significant factor influencing Fed policy.
+Markets typically react positively to Fed rate cuts, but inflation risks linked to tariffs remain an important factor influencing Fed policy and the equity market.

-Eric Freedman, chief investment officer for U.S. Bank Asset Management Group, encourages investors to adopt a long-range view, and avoid the temptation to time the market.
+Eric Freedman, chief investment officer for U.S. Bank Asset Management Group, encourages investors to take a long-range view and avoid the temptation to time the market.
 “Stay invested, but make sure you are in the right asset allocation.”
-Freedman notes that volatile markets, like those in 2025, help focus investors on realistic conversations about their risk tolerance level.
+Freedman notes that volatile markets, like those in 2025, help focus investors on realistic conversations about risk tolerance.
 “If you determine you need to adjust your portfolio positioning, utilize a prudent transition plan.”
 Additionally, Freedman recommends, “If you have extra cash, consider incrementally staging in some of that cash.”

-Haworth advises those who held cash as a precaution and missed the recent market rally to utilize dollar-cost averaging to invest over time.
+Haworth advises those who held cash as a precaution and missed the recent market rally to use a dollar-cost averaging approach to invest over time.
 While markets at new all-time highs sometimes present risks, Haworth also notes, “New all-time highs are often followed by new all-time highs.”

 Now is an important time to check in with a wealth planning professional to ensure you are comfortable with your current investments and that your portfolio aligns with your time horizon, risk appetite and long-term financial goals.